About Adoption Rhode Island

 Designed to serve up to 54 youth at a time, the Teen Focus program has consistently been at or near capacity since its inception in January 2017.

-• 73% of the participating youth that exited the program, left foster care with meaningful legal or relational permanent at case closure.
+• Over 70% of the participating youth that exited the program, left foster care with meaningful legal or relational permanent at case closure.
 This included youth who were able to achieve reunification with their birth parents, placement with relatives and/or other networks of family support.

-• Of the 77 youth served in 2017 and 2018, 54 were engaged in some type of education (high school, GED program, college, college exploration)
+• Youth in the Teen Focusengaged in some type of education (high school, GED program, college, college exploration)

 • A total of 26 Teen Focus participants achieved a high school diploma or GED; 8 came to the program with their diploma and another 18 earned their diploma/GED while enrolled in Teen Focus